The Ultimate Guide to Marrakech Restaurants, Street Food & Mint Tea

 For a more intimate experience, Chef Laila’s classes provide authentic cooking lessons with a local chef in a family setting.
 This 4.5-hour experience includes market shopping, preparation of a complete Moroccan meal, and cultural insights not found in larger classes.
 At approximately 360 MAD per person, it offers excellent value.

-Tajine Cookery Class Experience by Urban Adventures
+Tajine Cookery Class Experience

 Farm-to-Table Authentic Moroccan Cooking Class